-It is the stated goal of all programs of study that Grace College of Divinity is

-"Preparing Emerging Leaders to Change the World."
-GCD intends to develop to the fullest the God-given potential of individual students and to prepare them for living a life of Christian stewardship that is responsible to God for the advancement of His kingdom.
-This goal for each individual's development and preparation for service is in keeping with the mandate of Scripture: "As each has received a gift, employ it for one another, as good stewards of the manifold grace of God; whoever speaks, as one who utters oracles of God; whoever renders service, as one who renders it by the strength which God supplies; in order that in everything God may be glorified through Jesus Christ, to whom be the glory and dominion forever and ever" (I Peter 4:10-11).
+It is the stated goal of all programs of study that Manna University is "Preparing Emerging Leaders to Change the World."
+Manna University intends to develop to the fullest the God-given potential of individual students and to prepare them for living a life of Christian stewardship that is responsible to God for the advancement of His kingdom.
+This goal for each individual's development and preparation for service is in keeping with the mandate of Scripture: "As each has received a gift, employ it for one another, as good stewards of the manifold grace of God; whoever speaks, as one who utters oracles of God; whoever renders service, as one who renders it by the strength which God supplies; in order that in everything God may be glorified through Jesus Christ, to whom be the glory and dominion forever and ever" (1 Peter 4:10-11).

-the Experience Internship (One and Two-Year Programs)
+theExperience Internship (One and Two-Year Programs)

-GCD's Partnership with the local church gives the Experience students access to world-class academic courses at GCD, while simultaneously giving them real-world ministry experience within the local church.
-Since all of our undergraduate degree programs may be completed through our Online Campus, qualified students in "the Experience" may immediately begin working on any of GCD's Certificates, Associate's, Bachelor's, or Master's Degrees.
-For the 2019-20 Academic Year, the Experience Internship Programs are approved to operate at two GCD sites: GCD's Main Campus in Fayetteville, NC and at the Every Nation Training Center in Pearl City, HI.
-GCD plans to add additional "the Experience" sites in future years.
-Each GCD internship site determines which on-campus focus-area tracks they will offer each semester.
+Manna University's Partnership with the local church gives the Experience students access to world-class academic courses at Manna University, while simultaneously giving them real-world ministry experience within the local church.
+Since all of our undergraduate degree programs may be completed through our Online Campus, qualified students in "the Experience" may immediately begin working on any of Manna University's Certificates, Associate's, Bachelor's, or Master's Degrees.
+For the 2021-22 Academic Year, the Experience Internship Programs are approved to operate at two Manna University sites: Manna University's Main Campus in Fayetteville, NC and the Grace Life Church Site in Columbia, SC.
+Manna University plans to add additional "the Experience" sites in future years.
+Each Manna University internship site determines which on-campus focus-area tracks they will offer each semester.
 On-campus course offerings also vary from site to site.
-Those applying to join the Experience must apply and interview for this program (to both the local church site and GCD).
+Those applying to join the Experience must apply and interview for this program (to both the local church site and Manna University).
 Additional fees are required for the Experience Interns.
 Please see the Tuition and Fees section within this Academic Catalog for more details.
 These one-year and two-year internship-based programs cultivate the heart and skills of the Christian influencer.
-Program leaders seek individuals desiring to develop a solid Christian foundation to effectively influence others in college settings, in the marketplace, and/or in part-time or full-time ministry. "the Experience" joins foundational academic and theological instruction with leadership and character development-all in the context of real- world ministry opportunities where students may practice what they learn under the guidance of experienced leaders. "the Experience" one-year program requires 30 credit hours of academic work to earn a Certificate.
-Those who graduate from the first-year program may apply to be accepted as second-year interns.
-Although spots are limited for these second-year intern positions, all graduates of the first- year internship program are encouraged to complete further coursework at GCD.
-Acceptance into the first-year and second-year internship programs requires joint approval by the Experience Internship Director and the Admissions Department of Grace College of Divinity.
-Successful completion of each program is based on 1) Academic performance that meets the standards for graduation for Grace College of Divinity and 2) Satisfactory participation in the internship, as determined by the internship director.
-For more information about the Experience, visit www.gcd.edu.
+Program leaders seek individuals desiring to develop a solid Christian foundation to effectively influence others in college and university settings, in the marketplace, and/or in other methods of part-time or fulltime ministry. "the Experience" joins foundational academic and theological instruction with leadership and character development-all in the context of realworld ministry opportunities where students may practice what they learn under the guidance of experienced leaders. "the Experience" one-year program requires 31 credit hours of academic work to earn a Certificate.
+Those who graduate from the first-year program may apply to be accepted as second- year interns.
+Although spots are limited for these second-year intern positions, all graduates of the first-year internship program are encouraged to complete further coursework at Manna University.
+Acceptance into the first-year and second-year internship programs requires joint approval by the Experience Internship Director and the Admissions Department of Manna University.
+Successful completion of each program is based on 1) Academic performance that meets the standards for graduation for Manna University and 2) Satisfactory participation in the internship, as determined by the internship director.
+For more information about theExperience, visit www.Manna.edu.